How to Eject USB from Mac/MacBook [Step-By-Step]

 If the USB drive is formatted in NTFS, then you may find you can’t copy or write files to the USB from your Mac.
 NTFS drives are read-only on Mac.
 To enable the write-support of NTFS drives on your Mac, you need to use an NTFS for Mac software program.

-BuhoNTFS is a free NTFS for Mac tool allowing you to easily read and write to NTFS drives on your Mac.
+BuhoNTFS is a professional NTFS for Mac tool that allows you to easily read and write to NTFS drives on your Mac.

 Download